izabekovaisha/JavaBistro/README.md

-# Car Dealership Application
+# Java Bistro Application

-## Car Dealership is a comprehensive console-based tool tailored for dealership managers and sales personnel to efficiently manage vehicle inventory, sales, and leasing operations.
-This application offers an intuitive interface for performing various tasks related to inventory management, customer interactions, and financial transactions.
+## Java Bistro is a software tool designed to help café owners streamline their operations and enhance customer experience.
+It provides a virtual platform where café owners can manage various aspects of their café, from menu updates to customer interactions, all in one place.

 ## Features

-The Car Dealership Application offers a range of functionalities to streamline dealership operations:
+Java Bistro offers a range of features tailored to meet the needs of café owners:

-* **Inventory Management**: Easily search, add, remove, and update vehicles in the inventory based on criteria such as price, make, model, year, color, mileage, and type.
-* **Admin Interface**: Secure access to administrative features such as viewing all contracts, searching contracts by customer name, and managing dealership operations.
-* **Sales and Lease Options**: Conduct vehicle sales and lease transactions with built-in functionalities for calculating taxes, fees, total prices, and monthly payments.
-* **User-friendly Interface**: Intuitive console-based interface for seamless navigation and interaction, ensuring ease of use for dealership staff.
+- **Menu Management**: Easily update and customize the café menu by adding new items, adjusting prices, and modifying descriptions.
+- **Order Taking**: Seamlessly manage customer orders, ensuring accuracy and efficiency in food preparation and delivery.
+- **Customer Interaction**: Engage with customers through virtual interactions, taking their orders, and addressing any inquiries or concerns they may have.
+- **Staff Management**: Efficiently assign tasks to café staff, monitor their performance, and ensure smooth operations during peak hours.
+- **User-Friendly Interface**: Java Bistro provides an intuitive and user-friendly interface, making it easy for café owners to navigate and utilize its functionalities effectively.

 ## Prerequisites